-7.1.1 SF_SA: Security audit
+7.1.1 SF\SA: Security audit

-SF_SA.1: The TOE generates log data whenever important events occur.
+- SF\SA.1: The TOE generates log data whenever important events occur.
 This includes starting and stopping of the system, and changing from normal to the maintenance mode.
 Starting and stopping or reconfiguration of the relays generate log data.
-Creation and loading of packet filters for ALG and PFL generate log data.

-SF_SA.2: All relays generate log data when the connection state changes.
-Log data includes the IP address of source and destination, Ports for TCP and UDP-based protocols, the timestamps for connection and disconnection and the amount of data transferred in both directions for the source and the destination side.
+Loading of packet filter rules for ALG and PFL generate log data. - SF\SA.2: All relays generate log data when the connection state changes.
+Log data includes the IP address of source and destination, Ports for TCP and UDP-based protocols, the time stamps for connection and disconnection and the amount of data transferred in both directions for the source and the destination side.
 The protocol specific relays log part of the protocol data (e.g. URLs, SMTP-Envelope-lines, ...).
-The TELNET- and FTP-relay log information about authentication.
-All unsuccessful connection attempts are logged.

-SF_SA.3: All administration through the administration web generates log data.
+The TELNET-, FTP, SMTP-, and SSH-relay (if configured) log information about authentication.
+All unsuccessful connection attempts are logged. - SF\SA.3: All administration through the administration web generates log data.
 The administration action is logged together with the administrative role.
 Successful and unsuccessful login attempts are logged.
-The log contains a time stamp.

-SF_SA.4: The log data is analysed by automated tools that look for pattern in the log data.
-The pattern include packet filter violations, daemon messages, relay messages, kernel messages, and messages from other processes, e.g. the processes that implement the self-tests.
+The log contains a time stamp. - SF\SA.4: The log data is analysed by automated tools that look for pattern in the log data.
+The pattern include packet filter violations, daemon messages, relay messages, kernel messages, ARP spoofing messages, failure of time synchronization, usage of duplicate IP addresses, and messages from other processes, e.g. the processes that implement the self-tests.
 If a pattern matches, a security event is generated.
-The actions include logging of the event, adding the event to an event digest, use of 'wall' to show the event on the consoles, mail the event to the administrators, shut down network interfaces, and system halt.
+The actions include logging of the event, adding the event to an event digest, use of 'wall' to show the event on the consoles, mail the event to the administrators, create an process master event, shut down network interfaces, and system halt.
 The extracted log data is written to the audit log.
 In normal operation mode the audit log is protected by file system append-only flag.
-It can only be changed in maintenance mode (e.g. rotated).

-SF_SA.5: The log data can be transformed into a human readable form and can be searched by all administrators and auditors.
+It can only be changed in maintenance mode (e.g. rotated). - SF\SA.5: The log data can be transformed into a human readable form and can be searched by all administrators and auditors.
 Other roles are not allowed to read the log.
 The possible search criteria are: time, date, process id and additional log data.
-For relays the log data contains: the relay type, connection state, IP addresses and ports, bytes transferred.
+For relays the log data contains: the relay type, connection state, IP addresses and ports, bytes transferred. - SF\SA.6: The application level audit trail is divided into two parts, the automatically rotated audit logs and the flagged audit logs.
+The log data for the automatically rotated audit logs will be deleted after multiple rounds of rotation.
+The flagged audit logs can only be rotated in maintenance mode with the approval of an administrator.
+The time span between the rotation passes is large enough so that the security audit can extract relevant log entries and write them to the flagged audit log.

-SF_SA.6: The system checks for available log space and notifies the administrator in a configurable way.
-Loss of log data is noticed and a configurable action is executed in that case.
+The system monitors the application level audit trail.
+If it fills beyond a threshold, a configurable action is executed.

+The process master receives an event from the kernel if the kernel audit trails is filled beyond a threshold or is totally filled.
+It then executes a configurable action which can range from ignoring the event to halting the system.
+If the process master does not react, the kernel will panic the system.